Skip to content

 Finally, update the frontmatter in src/pages/projects.mdx.

-Similarly to adding projects, open src/content/streams/data.json, delete the existing content, and use the following as a base:
+Similarly to adding projects, open src/content/streams/data.json, delete the existing, and write your own.

 Property (* required)TypeDescription